aqlaboratory/openfold/README.md

 is enabled by default in inference mode.
 To disable it, set `globals.chunk_size` to `None` in the config.

+Inference-time low-memory attention (LMA) can be enabled in the model config.
+This setting trades off speed for vastly improved memory usage.
+By default, LMA is run with query and key chunk sizes of 1024 and 4096, respectively.
+These represent a favorable tradeoff in most memory-constrained cases.
+Powerusers can choose to tweak these settings in `openfold/model/primitives.py`.
+For more information on the LMA algorithm, see the aforementioned Staats & Rabe preprint.

 ### Training

 To train the model, you will first need to precompute protein alignments.